liuguoyou/CrosSCLR/README.md

   # generate raw database for NTU-RGB+D
   $ python tools/ntu_gendata.py --data_path <path to nturgbd+d_skeletons>

-  # preprocess the above data for our method
+  # preprocess the above data for our method (for limited computing power, we resize the data to 50 frames)
   $ python feeder/preprocess_ntu.py
   ```